Aquatic Animal Diseases

 - Reportable diseases

 These diseases are of significant importance to aquatic animal health or to the Canadian economy.
-Anyone who owns or works with aquatic animals and knows of or suspects a reportable disease is required by law to notify the CFIA.
+These diseases either occur regionally in Canada or do not occur in Canada.
+Anyone who owns or works with aquatic animals, including veterinarians and analysts, and knows of or suspects a reportable disease is required to notify the CFIA.

 - Immediately notifiable diseases

-These diseases do not exist in Canada.
-If an immediately notifiable disease were to be detected, the CFIA would begin an investigation.
+These diseases are of significant importance to aquatic animal health or to the Canadian economy.
+Most of these diseases do not occur in Canada and are most likely to be detected by a laboratory.
 Only laboratories are required to contact the CFIA regarding the suspicion or diagnosis of these diseases.

 - Annually notifiable diseases